MohabWafaie/Data-Jobs-Analysis/README.md

 ## Companies page
 ![Screenshot 2023-06-05 145513](https://github.com/MohabWafaie/Data-Jobs-Analysis/assets/39447236/78d85f7c-c01d-486d-b79c-56cd21a0d2f5)

-This page gives a full overview about the jobs metrics with a full set of filters to answer all the questions needed
+This page gives a full overview about the companies metrics with a full set of filters to answer all the questions needed
 Some of the questions it answers:
 1- What is the average number of jobs for each company industry?
 2- What is the average years of experience for each company industry?